ePages-de/epages-devportal/_posts/2018/2018-04-26-a-day-in-the-life-of-a-ux-expert.md

 In a nutshell: there's no average.
 Every day is different.
 Varied and exciting rather than humdrum.
 Apart from their morning routine, maybe 😉.

+That's why the following just represents an example day in the life of our UX team.

 #### 8:00 am

-Anja gets herself some water, checks her emails and the team's JIRA board to see what's up for the day.
+Anja gets herself some water, checks her emails as well as the team's JIRA board to see what's up for the day.

 #### 8:30 am